Dr. Gene McHugh

 Swim Molds are custom earmolds that float.

-They can be made in a variety of color including multi-color
+They can be made in a variety of colors including multi-color

 swirls that kids really love.
 The cost at our clinic is just